KasperskyLab/Kaspresso/docs/Wiki/Kaspresso_configuration.en.md

 ```

 This logs should be processed by your test orchestrator (e.g. [Marathon](https://github.com/Malinskiy/marathon)).
-If you use [Marathon](https://github.com/Malinskiy/marathon) you should know that the [latest version](https://github.com/Malinskiy/marathon/releases/tag/0.5.0)
+If you use [Marathon](https://github.com/Malinskiy/marathon) you should know that the it [requires](https://github.com/Malinskiy/marathon/releases/tag/0.5.0)
-requires some additional modifications to support processing this logs and doesn't work as expected at the current moment.
+some additional modifications to support processing this logs and doesn't work as expected at the current moment.
 But we are working hard on it.

 #### Default actions in before/after sections
 Sometimes, a developer wishes to put some actions repeating in all tests before/after into a single place to simplify the maintenance of tests. <br>